Design & Detail

 Engraving.
 Many beautiful effects can be achieved include the following:

 - Hand engraving can be as simple as having your initials engraved on the inside of a ring.
-Or you can enhance a plain band with Celtic patterns, scrolling lines, an Aboriginal engraving – or many other types of design.
+Or you can enhance a plain band with Celtic patterns, scrolling lines, or many other types of design.

 - Milligraining looks like a linear beaded pattern on a metal edge.
 A stone setter can enhance pavé settings by using this ancient technique.